firebase/extensions/firestore-counter/PREINSTALL.md

 - Supports an arbitrary number of counters in your app.
 - Works offline and provides latency compensation for the main counter.

-Note that this extension is currently fully resourced for use with JavaScript apps (we provide the required [JS SDK](https://github.com/firebase/extensions/blob/master/firestore-counter/clients/web/src/index.ts)).
-You can, however, use this extension on other platforms if you'd like to develop your own API based on the provided JS SDK.
+Note that this extension requires client-side logic to work.
+We provide a [TypeScript client sample implementation](https://github.com/firebase/extensions/blob/master/firestore-counter/clients/web/src/index.ts) and its [compiled minified JavaScript](https://github.com/firebase/extensions/blob/master/firestore-counter/clients/web/dist/sharded-counter.js).
+You can use this extension on other platforms if you'd like to develop your own client code based on the provided client sample.

 #### Additional setup